Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 Asking questions is not only important for the interviewer, but for the potential employee too.
 As a software developer, you will most likely get multiple offers.
 Having asked the right questions during the interviews, will remove a lot of the guesswork when choosing the company.

 This list aims to provide a list of questions that *could* be important to you, and hence make your decision between multiple potential employers easier.
+If you come to the interview with a written list of questions, and take note on the answers, you can make sure you don't forget anything important, and you remember their answers as well!

 ## Collaboration